The Front Yard Has Always Been Strange

 Repeat plants in groups.
 Three blueberries together look like a planting.
 One blueberry next to one currant next to one strawberry looks like a collection.
 Plant in threes, fives, sevens.
 The same rule from native gardens (drift planting) applies here.

 Hide the agricultural parts.
 A row of staked tomatoes belongs in the back.
 Cabbages and leeks belong behind a hedge.
 The ornamental edibles — rainbow chard, dinosaur kale, purple cauliflower, ornamental peppers — belong out front.
-People can’t object to what looks like a flower garden but produces vegetables.
+People cannot object to what looks like a flower garden but happens to produce vegetables.

 The Edible Backbone